SkygearIO/chat-SDK-iOS/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SKYKitChat.svg?style=flat)](http://cocoapods.org/pods/SKYKitChat)

-## Using Skygear Chat
+## Using Skygear Chat iOS SDK

-Please reference to Skygear CHat Quick Start guide for how to use `SKYKitChat`: https://docs.skygear.io/guides/chat/quick-start/ios/
+Please reference to Skygear Chat Quick Start guide for how to use `SKYKitChat`: https://docs.skygear.io/guides/chat/quick-start/ios/

 ## Using Skygear Chat UIKit

 UIKit only support Swift 3.2 for now.
 Swift 4.0 supports are coming.

-To use the UIKit comes with SKygear, follow these steps:
+To use the UIKit comes with Skygear, follow these steps:

 ### 1. Include `SKYKitChat/UI` in PodFile